I am not white,

 It’s truly a sad story that is still happening today.

-Tamales for days, days of making tamales, never getting tired of masa, which is a tamale.
+Tamales for days, days of making tamales, never getting tired of Masa, which is a dough made from corn flour.
 Tamales come twice a year, Christmas is one.

-It is pan dulce con cafe, sugar, more sugar with a hint of caffeine.
-Conchos.
-My favorite- empenadas.
+It is pan dulce con cafe.
+Sugar, more sugar and more sugar with a hint of caffeine.
+Conchas.
+My favorite-empenadas.
 Pan is bread, Dulce is sugar.
-What a sweat treat to eat on a fun night.
+What a sweat treat to eat on a chilly-holiday night.

-It is chomparado, hot and sweet warming our cold tums.
+It is champarado, hot and sweet warming our cold tums.
 It is our chocolate fix with sugar and tamales.
 It is kid coffee.
 I heart champarado.

 It is hot soups.
 Sopita.
 Sopa.
 Warm soups for days.
 Cocido.
 Menudo.
 Posole.
 Caldo de Res.
 Yum for days.